 7. Forgetting About SEO

-URL shorteners can impact SEO if not implemented correctly.
+URL shorteners can hurt your SEO if implemented incorrectly.
 Read our guide on avoiding URL shortener mistakes that hurt SEO.

 GDPR (Europe)